offen/offen/index.md

 layout: page
 title: Home
 nav_order: 1
-description: "Depending on who you are and what you want to do, we have dedicated guides for you and your usecase."
+description: "Welcome to the documentation page for Offen, the transparent web analytic tool.
+Featuring guides for operators, users and developers."
 permalink: /
 ---